-Our Clinical Research Training Fellows are registered as students of the University of Cambridge and may also hold an honorary contract with Cambridge University Hospitals NHS Foundation Trust.
+Our Clinical Research Training Fellows are registered as students of the University of Cambridge (and are therefore subject to meeting the University of Cambridge entrance requirements) and will also hold an honorary contract with Cambridge University Hospitals NHS Foundation Trust.
 This will require registration with the GMC so applicants should check their eligibility here.

 CRUK Cambridge Centre Clinical Research Training Fellowships are based in a variety of laboratories across the CRUK Cambridge Centre, such as University of Cambridge Departments, various sites on the Cambridge Biomedical Campus and well-known research institutes within Cambridge.